 Assume every candidate has a partner:

 Statistically speaking, this is likely, regardless of gender or discipline.
 See the Clayman Institute for Gender Research Report on Dual-Career Academic Couples: What Universities Need to Know.
-And our own MSU data shows that a major factor in accepting or declining an offer is partner accommodations.
+Additionally, our own MSU data shows that a major factor in accepting or declining an offer is partner accommodations.
 Be ready to embrace the Two-Body Opportunity!

 But the partner isn't a perfect fit and might dilute the quality of our faculty: Partner hires are on average more productive than typical hires!
 A 10 year study at WSU showed partner hires (compared to non-partner faculty hires) published more and secured more grant funding.
 See http://dualhire.org .for this and other data on academic partner hires.

 What are the options?
 Tenure track lines are certainly hard to come by.
 But if the partner’ s department has a vacancy or is willing to leverage a future vacancy, it is worth pursing.
 It is a show of good faith if you offer some departmental resources to assist the partner’ s department in start-up, space, or other support.
 NTT multi-year contracts are also an option.
 And if the partner is not an academic, refer them to the dual career liaison.
 The Provost’ s Work Life Task Force is currently drafting practices and policies around dual-career hiring.
 Be realistic but optimistic about possible partner-accommodations.

 Remember: You cannot ask a candidate if they have a partner.
 So regardless of whether a candidate asks, we recommend giving them the opportunity to talk confidentially with the Family Advocate to learn about dual career and work-life integration policies and practices on campus.
 Candidates will be more inclined to join our community if they understand what institutional supports exist to support recruiting families, and not just individuals.

 Thanks for attending our Dual Career Mini Conference: Turning the Two Body Problem